MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-install.md

 ## Next steps

-To create your first WinUI 3 app that uses the Windows App SDK, see [Create a WinUI 3 app](../winui/winui3/create-your-first-winui3-app.md).
+To create your first WinUI 3 app that uses the Windows App SDK, see [Create your first WinUI 3 project](../winui/winui3/create-your-first-winui3-app.md).

 Also see [Use the Windows App SDK in an existing project](use-windows-app-sdk-in-existing-project.md).